 May’s story would make a perfect Disney film, and offer some really great visuals along with some relatable characters.
 It would make an interesting addition to the Spider-Man cinematic universe without stepping on the toes of any of the current movies as it is set in the future.
 The story options are endless, as Spider-Girl took its cue from any and all parts of the Spidey mythology.
 Plus I just really love May Parker, and would love to see her take on another form of media besides the comic book, which she has yet to do.

-Namor the Sub Mariner is a character who is just begging to star in a movie.
+Namor the Sub-Mariner is a character who is just begging to star in a movie.
 Known as the first mutant, Namor is the son of an Atlantean princess and a human boat captain, which sets him apart from pretty much every race on the planet.
 While he started out as a villain/anti-hero, Namor has been a member of the Invaders, the Avengers, the X-Men, and the secret council of heroes known as the Illuminati, as well as king of the underwater city of Atlantis.

 We already know Disney can handle an underwater setting, and I would love to see Namor in all his glory as the King of Atlantis.
 While dealing with the ramifications of pollution and man’s effect on the oceans Namor calls home, we would also see the development of the royal arrogance Namor is famous for, while getting a glimpse of the lonely fishy inside of him.
 A live action movie about Namor has been in the works for a while, but much like Black Panther hasn’t really gained any steam yet.

 The New Warriors was easily my favorite team of heroes as a kid, and despite them not really being active in the Marvel Universe anymore, I still think it would make a great animated movie.
 When the New Warriors debuted in 1989 they featured a team of young heroes that had mainly made appearances in other comics up until this point.
 The original lineup consisted of Night Thrasher, Speedball, Firestar, Marvel Boy (Justice), Namorita, and Nova, who was included in our list already.
-The team also grew to include members like Rage, Darkhawk (previously mentioned), Turbo, and a lot more characters in its 75 issue run (I’m not including some of the other volumes, which were less than stellar).
+The team also grew to include members like Rage, Darkhawk (previously mentioned), Turbo, and a few more characters in its 75 issue run (I’m not including some of the other volumes, which were less than stellar).

 This is yet another series that has had a long standing movie/TV adaptation in the works.
 The Inhumans home city of Attilan would make an excellent setting for a film, and offer some unique visuals much like Atlantis: The Lost Empire.
 While it could touch on some of the usual themes involved with the Inhumans like their exile from humanity or the damage of pollution, I think it would be simpler to follow a human character who has found his way into Attilan and meets the Inhumans for the first time, adding a nice mix of culture shock and introducing the mainstream audience to some great characters.

-And that wraps up our list of potentially amazing Marvel and Disney animated films.
+That wraps up our list of potentially amazing Marvel and Disney animated films.
 And by our list I clearly mean mine, because after I finished putting it together I realized it was basically a bunch of fan service for myself.
 I’m oddly fine with that.

 What do you think?
 Would you be interested in seeing any of these movies?
 Have some of your own you’d like to see?
 Let us know in the comments section!